Podilskyi Bridge: History

 From 2010 the majority of the work was carried out on the right bank, while on the left bank there was the problem of resettling Rusanivski Sady.
-Due to this the completion of construction was delayed yet again, this time to 2014, and then to 2016.
+Due to this, the completion of construction was delayed yet again, this time to 2014, and then to 2016.
 In February it was decided to buy and demolish the private houses that were blocking the construction process and resettle the owners to Bykivnia.
 Despite the resistance of the residents, the destruction began in October.
 In December 2011, legal issues with the private owners of the land were settled, and the construction process was finally expanded to Trukhaniv Island.
 In June 2012, the Kyiv River Port administration building was demolished due to the plan to build an entrance to the bridge from the Naberezhno-Khreshchatytska Street.

 The work on an arch was planned to be finished in October 2012, but lack of funding caused the construction to slow down, so even in 2013, there was almost no progress.
 At the end of the year Swedish company, Eurocon joined Mostobud in the project to accelerate the construction.
-In February 2014 despite the ongoing Revolution of Dignity the process of arch's segment lifting had begun, it was finished by the 4th March in a strong fog.
+In February 2014 despite the ongoing Revolution of Dignity the process of arch's segment lifting had begun, it was finished by 4 March in a strong fog.
 19 June the final segment of the arch was installed.
 After that, the construction was put on hold since there was not enough money to continue the construction.